bcgov/devops-platform-workshops/101-lab/content/03_deployment.md

 **Note: if you're doing the live training in the d8f105-dev and d8f105-tools namespaces, skip this step**

-In your dev namespace, create the following network policies, replacing [-dev] with the name of your dev namespace and [licenseplate] with the 6-character license plate that is used at the start of each namespace name.
+In your dev namespace, create the following three network policies.
+You can do this by selecting your dev namespace in the web console.
+Click on the '+add' menu option.
+Paste a block of YAML above into window, and edit the namespace name and/or licenseplate placeholders to match your namespace.
+Repeat for each network policy.

 ```
 apiVersion: networking.k8s.io/v1